Unboxed-Software/solana-course/CONTRIBUTING.md

 1. Fork the repo on GitHub
 2. Clone the project to your own machine
-3. Check out the `draft` branch
-4. Make a new branch based on `draft` and add your contributions
+3. Make a new branch and add your contributions
-5. Push your work back up to your fork on GitHub
+4. Push your work back up to your fork on GitHub
-6. Submit a Pull request so that we can review your changes
+5. Submit a Pull Request so that we can review your changes

 ## Config